sarnthil/sarnthil.github.io/about.md

 <span class = "initial">"R</span>eader, this is a blog.
 My name is **Laura-Ana-Maria Bostan** and I'm a still a student, self taught writer; and I don't just write fiction.
 Welcome to my **pityasambë**.
 You can find me on facebook, twitter, last.fm  or on github by searching **sarnthil**.
 Do you think my writing is a scrawly, schlocky or somewhat interesting?
 Shoot me an email at `sarnthil@gmail.com` and make me happy.

 I still hope that someday somewhere on internet will find this helpful.
 I mainly write -- regretfully -- about my life as a student.
 But I also write about mathematics, informatics, history, the sciences and philosophy.
-I also love to make things with my hand.
-I love anything mechanical.
-And I especially love old drinks: like water and wine.
-I believe in the empirical, like the author of this beautiful jekyll theme well said `` The unknown is a conjecture I have yet to prove.``.
-(Credits: The picture in the circle is by Devis Grebu, a romanian artist I like.))
+I believe in the empirical.

+Credits: The picture in the circle is by Devis Grebu, a romanian artist I like.